 |Support layer:||6" Motion isolation support foam||8" zoned pocketed springs|

 |Cover materials:||Natural Eucalyptus Fabric||Polyester, hemp, spandex|

 The Douglas and Brunswick mattresses have different builds.
-Douglas is a combination foam mattress, while Brunswick is a spring-and-foam hybrid.
+Douglas is a combination foam mattress, while Brunswick is a foam-and-coil hybrid.
 In both cases, multiple layers work together to offer a unique blend of comfort and support.
 Each mattress contains comfort, transition, and support layers, and these layers vary slightly in height and density in both mattresses.
 Brunswick and Douglas are each offered in a single firmness option.